DHARMA20/dharma20.github.io/index.md

-👋 Welcome to My AI Learning Journey!
+👋 Welcome to My Blog!

 Hi there!
-I’m Dharma, a passionate explorer diving into the exciting world of Artificial Intelligence and Deep Learning.
-This blog is all about learning, experimenting, and sharing my adventures in AI—one step at a time.
+I’m Dharma, a curious mind with a passion for learning and sharing knowledge.
+This is my little corner of the internet where I explore ideas, build projects from scratch, and document my journey one post at a time.

-Whether you're a beginner like me or just curious about how machines learn, you'll find code, insights, and a sprinkle of fun here.
-Join me as I break down concepts, build projects from scratch, and make the complex world of AI a little more approachable.
+Here, you’ll find tutorials, “Today I Learned” posts, and plenty of coding experiments—whether it's about AI, deep learning, or anything else that sparks curiosity.
+My goal is to break down concepts, share insights, and make learning fun for everyone.

-Let’s learn and grow together! 🚀✨
+Thanks for stopping by, and let’s learn and grow together! 🚀✨